 - Make sure you niche down enough to blog about a more specific topic that will attract a more targeted audience.

-- Keep the personal, entertainment-type content to IG.
+- Keep the personal, entertainment-type content on Instagram.
 Educate on your blog.

 - Write fewer, longer, and more in-depth articles (over 2,000 words) rather than more frequent, generic, surface-level posts.